galeep/dedoopsie/README.md

 This tool assumes:

-- You're operating on a real system, not a toy dataset
+- You're operating on a real system
 - You care more about not breaking things than shaving microseconds
 - Logging, reversibility, and testability matter

-If that sounds like your vibe, you're in the right place.
+If your priorities differ, there are better and more efficient utilities for deduplication.
+This exists to help humans avoid stepping on rakes.

 ---